Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to select a language for the product.
 All available languages are displayed in the drop-down list.

 - [Complete]
   Completeness of the product for all available scopes and languages.
 The percentage of completeness is displayed in the button.
 Click the button to display the *Completeness* window.
-If the completeness is less than 100%, the number of missing require attributes is displad to the right of the completeness button.
+If the completeness is less than 100%, the number of missing require attributes is displayed to the right of the completeness button.
   If the completeness cannot be calculated, *Completeness: Not available* is displayed and the button is not clickable.

   > [Info] The completeness is calculated by considering the number of missing required fields.
 As the required fields are defined individually for each attribute set set, it can vary from one product to another.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *show empty required attributes only*
-  Activate this toggle to display only the missing required fields in the tab *Attributes* for this product.
+  Activate this toggle to display only the missing required fields in the *Attributes* tab for this product.
 By default, the toggle is inactive.
 The toggle is only displayed if at least one required field is missing.

 - *Sets*
   Click the drop-down list to change the attribute set (attribute set) for the product.
 All available attribute sets are displayed in the drop-down list.
 The currently selected attribute set is highlighted in bold.

   > [Info] Changing the attribute set can destroy data.
-Therefore, an additional message is displayed to confirm the attribute set change.
+Therefore, a confirmation window is displayed to confirm the attribute set change.
 Note, that the change cannot be undone once you have saved the changes.

 ### Edit product - Completeness